PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 There are probably other ways (Ads?
 Although yuck) that we haven't thought of.

 A services approach is pretty simple although if it's the only plan in the long run, it'll make generating a high valuation tough, so raising money will be more painful.
-The reason for that is services are low margin - you're having you and your team sell your time rather than a scalable product that you can build once then distribute.
+That's because services are low margin - selling time rather than a scalable product doesn't improve your returns as you get bigger.

 By hosted, we mean charging customers for the hosted version of the open source product.
 The risk is that a [cloud provider decides to compete](https://www.fastcompany.com/90290754/aws-launches-mongodb-competitor-amid-criticism-over-amazons-in-house-products) with your hosted version.
-There is licensing to prevent this, although it may make you technically "not" open source, which will harm adoption.
-Lots of developers can use MIT license software in big enterprises, but they can't use licenses that prevent commercial use.
-The huge advantage of charging for hosted use is that you don't have to build anything beyond your basic product, and that means all your attention that goes into your open source community will help the paid version too.
+There is licensing to prevent this, although it will make you technically "not" open source, which may harm adoption and the fit with the community.
+Lots of developers can use MIT license software in big enterprises, but they can't use licenses that prevent commercial use without some form of approval from their company (if they work at a big company).

+The upside of charging for hosted use is that you don't have to build anything beyond your basic product, and that means all your attention that goes into your free version will help the paid version's growth too.

 Open core is the model of choice for PostHog in the long run.
-We made a hosted version too just to see if we could passively make some money (although we haven't actually built a payment flow yet...!), and it turned out around 60% of our users go for that route to try it out.
+We made a hosted version in the short run just to see if we could passively make some money to help control our burn rate (although a payment flow is on the todo list still...!), and it turned out around 60% of our users go for that route to try it out.
+We think that's a great sign.

 For open core, you first build a Community Edition open source product and focus on being really helpful to everyone who is willing to try it out or contribute.

 Do a really good job of that and you'll get random emails from folks at bigger companies who need more support or extra features.
-You can then build a "source available" version that you charge monthly for, for those people.
-The downside is you have to build premium features that you can't put into the open source version - and it's important to be really upfront with the community about what is free versus paid... since that may put some developers off from doing pull requests, for example.
+You can then build a "source available" version that you charge monthly for, for those people with premium functionality.
+The disadvantage is you have to build premium features that you can't put into the open source version - and it's important to be really upfront with the community about what is free versus paid... since that may put some developers off from doing pull requests, for example.

 # How long it took

 * August 2019: Tim and I quit our jobs.
-* January 4th 2020: We started the YC batch, and that meant receiving our first $150K investment from YC.
+* January 4th 2020: We started the YC W20 batch, and that meant receiving our first $150K investment from YC.
 We worked on a different idea to start with but soon [pivoted](/blog/pivot-to-posthog).
 * January 23rd 2020: We wrote the first line of code for PostHog
 * February 14th: We did a mini launch for a few YC companies to get early feedback
 * February 21st: PostHog [launched on HackerNews](https://news.ycombinator.com/item?id=22376732)
 * March 6th: Day 1 of fundraising and first cheque ($10K!)
 * March 12th: Left San Francisco due to covid and started working fully remote from the UK.
-We had around \$350K total investment (including the YC money) at this point.
 Everything seemed to slow down at this point for 3 weeks.
 Our bank balance was $205K this day.
 * March 16th: Demo day.
 * March 31st: Balance: $530K.
 * April 24th: Balance: $719K